 In Sidaplex - Plastic Suppliers Inc. v.
-The Elta Group Inc., Frank Lin and Kimoto Canada Inc. (1998) 162 D.L.R.
-(4th) 367 (Ontario Court of Appeal), the facts were somewhat unusual.
+The Elta Group Inc., Frank Lin and Kimoto Canada Inc., the facts were somewhat unusual.
 In essence, Sidaplex had obtained a judgment against Elta Group concerning some trade debt.
-In turn, Elta Group obtained a letter of credit in favour of Sidaplex to support Elta Group's obligation to honour the judgment.
-The letter of credit was for a fixed term and expired on February 12, 1995.
+In turn, Elta Group obtained a letter of credit in favor of Sidaplex to support Elta Group's obligation to honor the judgment.
+The letter of credit was for a fixed term and expired on 12 February 1995.
 However, Mr. Justice Blair found at trial that both Sidaplex and Elta Group "assumed" that the letter of credit would in fact be renewed automatically.

-Then, contrary to the Bulk Sales Act (and after the letter of credit in favour of Sidaplex had expired) Elta Group entered into an agreement to sell all of its assets to Kimoto Canada Inc. The proceeds from that sale (about \$530,000) were used in part to pay the Elta Group's bank debt (of about \$320,000) which had been guaranteed by Frank Lin, a director of the Elta Group corporation.
+Then, contrary to the Bulk Sales Act, and after the letter of credit in favor of Sidaplex had expired, Elta Group entered into an agreement to sell all of its assets to Kimoto Canada Inc. The proceeds from that sale (approximately Cdn \$530,000) were used in part to pay the Elta Group's bank debt (approximately Cdn \$320,000), which had been guaranteed by Frank Lin, a director of the Elta Group corporation.

 Understandably, both at trial and in the Court of Appeal, there was much discussion of the Bulk Sales Act.
-However, insofar as an oppression action against Mr. Lin
+However, insofar as an oppression action against Mr. Lin personally was concerned, the Court of Appeal did not reverse any of the reasons of Mr. Justice Blair, which were, in part, as follows: